 In March 2015, 5000 Poppies teamed up with Australia’s premier landscape designer Phillip Johnson to create a stunning tribute garden at the Melbourne Flower and Garden Show.

-Acclaimed Landscape Designer Phillip Johnson’s spectacular design on the steps of Melbourne’s Federation Square and on Princes Bridge for Anzac Day 2015 provided an emotional backdrop for Melbourne’s Centenary of Anzac commemorations.
-The magnificent installation was seen around the world.
+For Anzac Day 2015, 5000 Poppies again teamed up with Phillip to create a spectacular tribute on the steps of Melbourne’s Federation Square and on Princes Bridge.
+The installation provided an emotional backdrop for Melbourne’s Centenary of Anzac commemorations.

-Phillip’s simple, elegant design for the RHS Chelsea Flower Show promises to be a major highlight, with more than 12,500 sq ft of handcrafted poppies on show extending into the gardens of the Royal Chelsea Hospital.
-26,000 additional stemmed poppies have been created specifically for the Show, including 1200 stems contributed by women from the UK community knitting group “Knitting for Victory”.
+The simple, elegant design for the RHS Chelsea Flower Show included over 300,000 (2,000 sq metres) of handcrafted poppies, including 1200 stems contributed by women from the UK community knitting group “Knitting for Victory”.

 Our major sponsor, the Victorian Government must be congratulated for its vision in providing the funding to enable us to take the entire installation to Chelsea.
 This is not a small undertaking and without a significant grant through the Department of Veterans Affairs, Chelsea would still be just a dream for us.

 We also have a number of key supporters who have provided much needed assistance throughout the project.

 We are incredibly grateful to RSL Victoria who are also right behind the project with a significant grant.Carpet Call Australia is donating approx 300 sq metres of beautiful red carpet for the centre of the installation … one we live in hope that the Queen will do us the honour of walking on.

 The Australian Government who along with one very generous private benefactor and with the incredible help of Neil Mitchell at 3AW funded our sojourn to Fromelles.